Wavehunters New Zealand

 Compared to other international surfing destinations which offer a dozen waves or less on average and may experience significant crowding, New Zealand is extremely dynamic offering literally hundreds of waves, the majority of them without any crowd factor whatsoever or even empty in many cases!

 New Zealand’s proximity and relationship as an airline hub to world class surfing destinations in the South Pacific such as Fiji, Samoa, Papau New Guinea, New Caledonia, Tahiti, and Australia, also make it a logical stopover or component of a multi-country trip through this part of the world.
 Wavehunters can offer multi-stop itineraries incorporating any of the above destinations into your New Zealand surf holiday plans.

 Surf and Snow tours

 New Zealand is one of the only places in the world where you can surf and ski/snowboard in the same day.
 At NZ Surf Adventures we offer complete surf and snow packages where you will be guided with experienced and professional snow guides through the mountains in the Central North Island, Canterbury and Southern lakes region.
 Surf and snow packages are offered from late June to early October.

-New Zealand is the adventure capital of the world so surfing isn’t the only thing we offer.
+New Zealand is the adventure capital of the world so surfing isn’t the only thing Wavehunters offers.
 NZ has amazing diving, fishing, cuisine, hiking, wildlife watching, rafting, hunting, culture, wineries, bungee jumping and loads more.
-We offer every type of adventure there is in NZ and can find something to fit all your kiwi adventure dreams on your trip with us.
+It offers every type of adventure there is in NZ and we can find something to fit all your Kiwi adventure dreams on your trip with us.